szweemedlock/IRead/The Curses of The Black Pearl/Chapter001.md

 What I needed with all my starved and silent soul was just that particular way of shouting back at the world.
 ### :watermelon: Familiar
 1. *Young Elizabeth Swann stood at the bow of the HMS Dauntless, one hand `resting` on the rail as she sang an old pirate shanty.*
-   * > if sth is resting somewhere, it is in a position where its weight is supportr
+   * > if sth is resting somewhere, it is in a position where its weight is support
 2. *A thick fog `blanketed` the unusually calm sea.*
    * > to cover something with a thick layer
 ### :tangerine: Highlight